ramonberrutti/diy-service-mesh/README.md

 - **proxy**: This is the data plane of the service mesh, which is responsible for intercepting and modifying network packets.
 - **controller**: This is the control plane of the service mesh, which is responsible to provide the configuration to the data plane.
 - **injector**: This is an Admission Controller for Kubernetes, which is responsible for mutating each pod that we want to use the service mesh.
-- **samples apps**: Two simple applications that are going to communicate with each other.
+- **samples apps**: Four simple applications that are going to communicate with each other. (http-client, http-server, grpc-client, grpc-server)

 ## Tools and how to run this project?